fbpx

 Jimmy Rees: The ‘Meanwhile In Australia’ Tour

 After the success of the ‘Meanwhile in Australia’ video series, Jimmy Rees began planning his first national tour, a one man show where he challenged himself to reenact his most popular viral videos in front of a live audience.
-After the first tour sold out, Jimmy arranged for more tour dates and local events in Victoria to keep the momentum going.
+After the first tour sold out, Jimmy arranged for more tour dates and local events in regional Australia to keep the momentum going.
 This was a great opportunity to connect with his audience and discover what his fans love about his show.

 Jordan Watson: International Collaborations And Special Guest Appearances